Lori Singer: 1980–2006: Acting career

-Singer starred in the TV movie Born Beautiful (1983), for which was awarded Newcomer of the Year at ShoWest.
+Singer starred in the television movie Born Beautiful (1983), for which was awarded Newcomer of the Year at ShoWest.
 One year later, she won the ShoWest Breakthrough Performer of the Year Award for her role as Ariel Moore, the female lead in Footloose (1984).
 She starred in a number of other movies, including The Falcon and the Snowman (1985) and The Man with One Red Shoe (1985).
 Her role in Trouble in Mind (1985) led to her nomination for an Independent Spirit Award for Best Female Lead.

-Singer has also had roles in Equinox (1992), Summer Heat (1987), Warlock (1989), Sunset Grill (1993), F.T.W.
-(1994), and the Robert Altman film Short Cuts (1993).
+Singer has also had roles in Summer Heat (1987), Warlock (1989), Equinox (1992), Sunset Grill (1993), the Robert Altman film Short Cuts (1993), and F.T.W.
+(1994).
 She was awarded a Golden Globe as an actor for "Best Ensemble" for Short Cuts.

 The Short Cuts cast won awards for best ensemble at the 50th Venice International Film Festival and the 51st Golden Globe Awards.
 In 1995, she played Sydney Bloom, the lead character in the science fiction TV series VR.5.
 In addition to her acting, she produced Summer Heat and was involved in the creative conception of VR.5.

 In 1997, Singer acted in the fourth episode of the series Inspired by Bach, where she also played the cello with Yo-Yo Ma, whose summer music camp she had attended in 1971.